telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

     </script>
 ```

-A similar approach is used for all other widgets, with the widget name being spelled in PascalCase.
-The widget initialization method follows the jQuery plugin paradigm and **returns the jQuery object of the same DOM element** used for widget creation.
-In other words, **it does not return the widget instance**, and the instance should be obtained via the [jQuery `data()` method](/intro/widget-basics/events-and-methods#jquery-data-method).

 > **Important**
->
+> * A similar approach is used for all other widgets, with the widget name being spelled in PascalCase.
+The widget initialization method follows the jQuery plugin paradigm and returns the jQuery object of the same DOM element used for widget creation.
+In other words, it does not return the widget instance, and the instance should be obtained via the [jQuery `data()` method]({% slug widget_methodsand_events_kendoui_installation %}#jquery-data-method).
-> If the jQuery object includes more than one DOM element, a separate widget will be instantiated for each.
+> * If the jQuery object includes more than one DOM element, a separate widget will be instantiated for each.

 ### Instantiate Multiple Buttons